Western Section American Society of Animal Science Constitution

-Section 3.
-Duties of Officers and Officials.
-The President will chair the annual business meeting and Executive Committee, monitor all standing committees, coordinate Western Section planning with the ASAS Chief Operations Officer, and perform such other duties that are customarily required of a president.
+Duties of Officers and Officials: The President will chair the annual business meeting and Board of Directors, monitor all standing committees, coordinate Western Section planning with the ASAS Chief Operations Officer, and perform such other duties that are customarily required of a president.

-The President-Elect will assume the duties of the President when the President is unable to act, appoint all succedent standing committees, and in coordination with the ASAS Program Director, coordinate the annual meeting program and proceedings publication.
+The President-Elect will assume the duties of the President when the President is unable to act, appoint all succedent standing committees.

-The Secretary-Treasurer will record and post minutes from Executive Committee meetings and the annual business meeting, work in collaboration with the ASAS Chief Executive Officer to prepare, monitor and post the annual budget and financial reports, serve as annual meeting location coordinator, assist the President-Elect with coordinating the annual meeting program and proceedings publication, and assist the President in preparing and posting Executive Committee agendas, membership correspondences, and Western Section notices.
+The Secretary-Treasurer will record and post minutes from Board of Directors meetings and the annual business meeting, work in collaboration with the ASAS Chief Executive Officer to prepare, monitor and post the annual budget and financial reports, serve as annual meeting location coordinator, work with the ASAS headquarters programing staff to coordinate the annual meeting program and proceedings publication, and assist the President in preparing and posting Board of Directors agendas, membership correspondences, and Western Section notices.

-The Past President will chair the Nominating, Awards and Necrology Committees, coordinate elections with ASAS Chief Operations Officer, and report committee recommendations and results to the Executive Committee.
+The Past President will chair the Nominating, Awards and Necrology Committees, coordinate elections with ASAS Chief Operations Officer, and report committee recommendations and results to the Board of Directors.

-The Industry Director will advocate the needs of the industry to the Executive Committee, chair the Young Scholar Recognition Committee, coordinate the Applied Animal Science Paper Award, and coordinate and monitor Western Section Strategic Planning.
+The Industry Director will advocate the needs of the industry to the Board of Directors, chair the Young Scholar Recognition Committee, coordinate the Applied Animal Science Paper Award, and coordinate and monitor Western Section Strategic Planning.

-The National ASAS Director-Western Section will serve on the ASAS National Board, advocate the purpose and needs of Western Section to the ASAS National Board, and communicate decisions and actions of the ASAS National Board to the Executive Committee.
+The National ASAS Director-Western Section will serve on the ASAS National Board, advocate the purpose and needs of Western Section to the ASAS National Board, and communicate decisions and actions of the ASAS National Board to the Board of Directors.

-The first- and second-year Western Section Graduate Student Directors will advocate the needs of the Western Section graduate student membership to the Executive Committee, serve on the Young Scholar Recognition Committee, assist the President-Elect in coordinating annual meeting graduate student activities, and assist the Nominating Committee in soliciting the membership for potential Graduate Student Director candidates.
+The first- and second-year Western Section Graduate Student Directors will advocate the needs of the Western Section graduate student membership to the Board of Directors, serve on the Young Scholar Recognition Committee, assist the President-Elect in coordinating annual meeting graduate student activities, and assist the Nominating Committee in soliciting the membership for potential Graduate Student Director candidates.

-The Advisory and Coordinating Chair will receive assignments from the Executive Committee, convene committee meetings throughout the year as needed, and communicate committee recommendations to the Executive Committee.
+The Advisory and Coordinating Chair will receive assignments from the Board of Directors, convene committee meetings throughout the year as needed, and communicate committee recommendations to the Board of Directors.
 The Advisory and Coordinating Chair will assist the President-Elect and Secretary-Treasurer with location and program preparations.

 Elections will be conducted by electronic ballot at least three months before a term of office is to become effective.
-The Nominating Committee will recommend potential candidates for elected offices.
-The Executive Committee will finalize the list of candidates and forward the names to the ASAS Chief Operations Officer to be placed on the electronic ballot.
+The Nominating Committee will recommend potential candidates for Chair of the Advising and Coordinating Committee.
+The Board of Directors will finalize the list of candidates and forward the names to the ASAS Chief Operations Officer to be placed on the electronic ballot.
 The ASAS Business Office will conduct the election.
 To be elected, a nominee must receive a majority of the votes from the Western Section membership.
 The ASAS Chief Operations Officer and Past President will tabulate and certify the results of all elections.
-The Executive Committee will vote to break any ties that might occur.
+The Board of Directors will vote to break any ties that might occur.

-In the event that an office is vacated, the Executive Committee will appoint a replacement for the remainder of the year or term.
+In the event that an office is vacated, the Board of Directors will appoint a replacement for the remainder of the year or term.

-The Western Section will hold an annual meeting, which will include a business meeting, at a time and place to be selected by the Executive Committee.
-The Executive Committee will be responsible for the program and other necessary arrangements for the meeting.
-The Executive Committee will have the authority to cancel an annual meeting if circumstances make such action necessary or desirable and will have the authority to set a registration fee.
+The Western Section will hold a sectional meeting.
+The Board of Directors will be responsible for the program and other necessary arrangements for the Western Section Meeting.
+The Board of Directors will have the authority to cancel a Western Section Meeting if circumstances make such action necessary or desirable and will have the authority to set a registration fee.
+There will be a Western Section Business Meeting held annually, at a time and place to be selected by the Board of Directors.
 The members in attendance at the annual business meeting will constitute a quorum for transacting business of the Western Section.